 This idea occurred to me after reading the article by Kevin Kilty and Mark Elliott.
 In their case, they assumed that all 32 hypotheses were equally likely to be true, and used that assumption to compute a certain number in their equation.
 I realized on reading their paper that we could instead investigate each of these as a separate hypothesis.

 There were a number of mathematical wrinkles that needed to be ironed out.
 If you have a technical background, you can read the full description of my calculations in the article posted on the web site of The Annals of Applied Statistics.
+(Note that this article is no longer available on the web.)

 I made a couple of assumptions in these calculations that are most likely too favorable to the “tomb hypothesis”: